 “You can’t jump him at home – if you try he’ll bolt blind, or refuse to come in a second time or he’ll be like a crouching tiger and press himself to the floor, then go flat out.
 He’s never done a grid or polework.

 “Toledo’s always loved hacking, cross-country and going to events; he’s a born competition horse.
 He’s learnt to trust me, because I’m the one sat on his back for events – the part he loves – so he let me in.
 He’s a real show-off and loves an atmosphere; his preference is a big event with more people and fewer horses.

 “I always thought he’d be a star.
 He’s only 48% thoroughbred and people questioned whether such a good jumper would have enough stamina, but I always believed in him because he has so much willingness.”

 What senior championship medals has Tom won?

-Tom has one senior championship medal, team gold from the 2018 World Equestrian Games in Tryon, USA, where he rode Toledo De Kerser.
+His first senior championship medal was team gold from the 2018 World Equestrian Games in Tryon, USA, where he rode Toledo De Kerser.